grant4790/cloudproject/README.md

 # Intructions

-To deploy this in azure the peervm.json file just need to be loaded into Azure and it will walk you through the rest, once the vm is created and deployed make your way to the website HTTPS://hostname:8443 replace hostname with your dns name or ip address
+-To deploy this in azure take the peervm.json file -The file needs to be loaded into Azure
-The default login is listed above.
+-it will take you to the vm creation screen
+-make an admin user
+-make an admin password
+-select a reasource group to store the VM
+-select create
+-select create again
+-watch it deploy
+-go to https://hostname:8443 replace hostname with your public IP -log in with the login above
+-CREATE A NEW ADMIN USER, anyone can use your ip and that log in to get into your VM -log in with new admin user
+-DELETE DEFAULT LOGIN
+-add connections to guacamole